euppalapati/recipes-and-ratings/index.md

 PLOTLY

-**Null Hypothesis**: The missingness of average ratings does not depend on the number of ingredients in the recipe.
+*Null Hypothesis*: The missingness of average ratings does not depend on the number of ingredients in the recipe.

-**Alternate Hypothesis**: The missingness of average ratings does depend on the number of ingredients in the recipe.
+*Alternate Hypothesis*: The missingness of average ratings does depend on the number of ingredients in the recipe.

-**Test Statistic**: Absolute median difference in number of ingredients between missing and non-missing groups.
+*Test Statistic*: Absolute median difference in number of ingredients between missing and non-missing groups.

-**Significance Level**: 0.05
+*Significance Level*: 0.05

-By running permutation tests, we find that the missingness of ratings does not depend on the number of ingredients.
+By running a permutation test shuffling the missingness of average rating 1000 times, we find that the missingness of ratings does not depend on the number of ingredients (p-value of 1.0).
 Below is an empirical distribution of the absolute median difference in number of ingredients.

 PLOTLY

 ### Hypothesis Testing
 In this section, we will explore the question **does the sugar proportion of recipes decrease over time?**

-**Null Hypothesis**: Sugar proportions in recipes are consistent over time.
+*Null Hypothesis*: Sugar proportions in recipes are consistent over time.

-**Alternative Hypothesis**: Recent recipes have lower sugar proportions than older recipes.
+*Alternative Hypothesis*: Recent recipes have lower sugar proportions than older recipes.

-**Test Statistic**: Median difference in proportion of sugar (recent - older).
+*Test Statistic*: Median difference in proportion of sugar (recent - older).

-**Significance Level**: 0.05.
+*Significance Level*: 0.05.

 We are using the median difference in proportion of sugar to observe a one-tailed difference.
 Since the data for both sugar proportions and dates are skewed right, we will use the median instead of the mean so that our statistic is more robust to outliers.